 Okay I may have made up those last two.
 But you get the idea.

-There’s even a new dietary distinction called “veggan.” (and I have no idea if that’s how it’s pronounced, but that’s what it’s going to be today).
-So, let’s finally tackle this beast.
-What is the ethical concern with eating eggs from rescued or backyard hens? [tweet this]
+There’s even a new dietary distinction called “veggan.”
+So, let’s finally tackle this beast: what is the ethical concern with eating eggs from rescued or backyard hens? tweet this

 Instagram is aflutter with the new hashtag and several articles have already been written on vegganism, one of which includes this gem from registered dietitian Alissa Rumsey, a spokesperson for the Academy of Nutrition and Dietetics: